 The Career Development Center offers two online assessments that assist students in making decisions regarding career choices.
 The Myers Briggs Type Indicator (MBTI) and the Strong Interest Inventory can assist in clarifying appropriate career paths.
-These assessment tools are offered free of charge and can be interpreted during individual appointments or faculty and student groups can request to have whole classes or organizations take the assessments.
+These assessment tools can be interpreted during individual appointments or faculty and student groups can request to have whole classes or organizations take the assessments.

 Students often wonder how taking a career assessment can help.
 When individuals want assistance in choosing a major or career, the Strong Interest Inventory provides a summary of basic interest scales, descriptions of personal work style and a list of specific occupations that might interest the student.
 The Myers Briggs Type Indicator (MBTI) provides a summary of results, including the effects of preference on career choice with the 50 most popular and 25 least popular occupations for the reported type.